Sunaina015/android-sdk-sample/README.md

   <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
 ```

-To enable Voxeet notifications (getting a new call, conference ended and so on...) on your applications, also add this to your Android Manifest :
+To enable Voxeet notifications (getting a new call, conference ended and so on...) on your applications:
+  1. Send us the application fcm token
+  2. Add the google.json file to your project
+  2. Add this to your Android Manifest:

 ```java
     <service android:name="voxeet.com.sdk.firebase.VoxeetFirebaseMessagingService">